HackerPolice/MissedIT/README.md

 ```bash
 cd MissedIT
 ```
 Now, you can inject the hack with the `load` script
 ```bash
 ./load
 ```
+`If MissedIT did not load properly Then open the load Script and go to line No. 58 and increase the number`

 You might be prompted to enter in your password, this is because the injection script requires root access.